furechan/mintalib/README.md

 # Minimal Technical Analysis Library for Python

-This package offers a curated list of technical analysis indicators implemented in `cython` for optimal performance.
+This package offers a curated list of technical analysis indicators implemented in `Cython` for optimal performance.
 The library is built around `numpy` arrays and offers a variety of interfaces for `pandas` and `polars` dataframes and series.

 > **Warning** This project is experimental and the interface is likely to change.

 ## Concrete Functions

-Concrete calculation functions are available from the `mintalib.function` module with names like `sma`, `atr`, `macd`, etc.
+Concrete calculation functions are available from the `mintalib.functions` module with names in lower case like `sma`, `atr`, `macd`, etc.

 The first parameter of a function is either `prices` or `series` depending on whether the function expects a dataframe of prices or a single series.